Doksany: Economy

 There is a small hydropower plant on the Ohře river.
 It is part of a historic weir from 1937.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-Doksany is known for the Premonstratensian Convent with the Church of the Nativity of Mary.
+Doksany is known for the Premonstratensian convent with the Church of the Nativity of Mary.
 The religious community still lives in it, but under certain conditions it is open to the public.